Psalms 1:1 King James Version

 How happy is the man who doesn't go along receiving and listening to advice from the wicked or morally wrong, nor tarries in the journey of life with the wicked nor abides or continues in the habitation of the scorner, mocker or scoffer.

-I find something here that I believe came through a revelation from the Holy Spirit to me concerning this verse.
-It is something I never heard taught so I have to believe God gave me the understanding through the direction of his Spirit.
+I find something here that I believe came through a revelation from the Holy Spirit to me one day concerning this verse.
+It is something I never heard taught and that I have never previously taught so I have to believe God gave me the understanding through the direction of his Spirit.

 PROGRESSIVE BACKSLIDING - It is interesting that this verse speaks of our journey through life and encounters along the way, and that it is totally in the negative (ie; walketh not followed by nor standeth and nor sitteth.
 So blessed is the man who doesn't do the things mentioned in this verse.
 What does that have to do with backsliding.